Coral-Protocol/Coral-RaiseYourHack-Guide/README.md

 <details>

+## PROSUS CHALLENGE

 Create an e-commerce application that uses AI agents to let users perform one or more of the following tasks:

-•  Food ordering: Restaurant discovery, menu browsing, order placement
+- **Food ordering:** Restaurant discovery, menu browsing, order placement
-•  Travel Booking: Flight searches, hotel reservations, itinerary planning
+- **Travel Booking:** Flight searches, hotel reservations, itinerary planning
-•  Product Marketplace: New and second-hand item purchases
+- **Product Marketplace:** New and second-hand item purchases

 Your app should build a reusable user profile based on in-app conversations.
 This profile will help personalize experiences across different activities and should be stored as a knowledge graph.

-Bonus Challenges:
+## Bonus Challenges

-•  Build a voice-first user interface
+- Build a voice-first user interface
-•  Support multimodal input for richer user interactions
+- Support multimodal input for richer user interactions
-•  Store the user profile as a knowledge graph
+- Store the user profile as a knowledge graph

-To Succeed in This Challenge:
+## To Succeed in This Challenge

-• Focus on core functionality – show live, working features (live demo, not just slides!)
+- Focus on core functionality – show live, working features (live demo, not just slides!)
-• Use pre-trained models and APIs to save time
+- Use pre-trained models and APIs to save time
-• Keep your code modular and simple for easier debugging
+- Keep your code modular and simple for easier debugging

-Judges Will Focus On:
+## Judges Will Focus On

-• Technical Execution – Does the MVP work reliably?
+- Technical Execution – Does the MVP work reliably?
-• AI Integration – How creatively and effectively is AI used?
+- AI Integration – How creatively and effectively is AI used?
-• Originality & Impact – How novel is the idea, and does it solve a real-world problem?
+- Originality & Impact – How novel is the idea, and does it solve a real-world problem?
-• Agentic Capabilities – How useful, stable, and advanced are the agent-powered features?
+- Agentic Capabilities – How useful, stable, and advanced are the agent-powered features?

 ⚠️ We encourage participants to explore a variety of technologies for this challenge, including:

-• SERP API
+- SERP API
-• Tavily
+- Tavily
-• Twilio
+- Twilio

 All of which offer free tiers for testing.

 </details>